 - Eligibility: Undergraduate or graduate student enrolled in an accredited college or university.
-Have lived in the US for 3 consecutive years out of the last 5 years.
+US citizen or have lived in the US for 3 consecutive years out of the last 5 years.
 We need people who are creative, energetic and willing to take initiative.
 You must be willing to work under pressure and have a desire to learn in a hands-on environment.
 Ideally, we prefer to have interns who are able to work with us a minimum of three days a week.

 - Compensation: Voluntary and unpaid (though a transportation stipend is provided)

 - Credit: College credit is available, depending on student's school

-- Majors: Journalism, Broadcasting, International Relations and related disciplines.
-We are also interested in Studio Production, Education, Graphics, Information and Library Studies, Communications and Public Relations majors.
+- Majors: Journalism, Broadcasting, International Relations and related disciplines, Studio Production, Education, Graphics, Information and Library Studies, Communications and Public Relations majors

 - Benefits: Provides "real world" experience in a diverse and dynamic international broadcast network.
 We mentor, train and support our interns.
 You will leave your internship with VOA with enhanced skills and a portfolio to show to potential employers.

 - Deadlines: Apply in January-March for summer internships, in May-June for fall internships, and October-November for spring internships.
 Allow 4-6 weeks for processing paperwork.
 All answers must be typed.

 - Application: Send resume, cover letter expressing desired focus of internship and teams you would like to work on, with subject line: Internship.
 Highlight experience that makes you a good candidate.